-Evaluation: If you are in labor, you will be transferred to the LDR.
+Evaluation: If you are in labor, you will be transferred to the birth suite.
 If you are not sure you are in labor, you will be observed in the Assessment Center for up to four hours.
 If it is determined that you are not in labor, you will need to pre-register again in preparation for your return to the hospital once you are in active labor.

 Women with a scheduled procedures